 Claude Daniels (Local 776C, District 776) of Fort Worth, Texas, passed away on April 11, 2020.
 Daniels, a 43-year veteran at Lockheed Martin in Fort Worth, worked as a Material Handler in Department 80.
 Survived by his wife, Hazel, who spent nearly three decades at the same company, friends remember Daniels as a kind man with a strong sense of humor.
 Hundreds of condolence messages from Lockheed employees circulated the internet remembering Daniels and honoring his legacy and character.
 “We are a family at Lockheed Martin and we lost one of our own.
 Words cannot express the sadness we all feel about losing our union brother,” said IAM District 776 Directing Business Representative Paul Black.

-Louis Fabello Jr. (Local 1726, Districts 141 and 142) of Atkinson, NH, passed away on April 15, 2020.
+Louis Fabello Jr. (Local 1726, Districts 141) of Atkinson, NH, passed away on April 15, 2020.
 Fabello, 64, had been employed in American Airlines’ fleet service for the past 40 years at Boston Logan International Airport.
 He played hockey as a young man and helped to coach his two sons in the sport he loved the most, as well as volunteering his time as a baseball coach.
 Fabello enjoyed the time spent with his family and possessed a strong work ethic.
 He was proud to be able to provide for his family he cherished.
 “The American Airlines bag room will not be the same without Lou,” wrote one coworker.
 “Deepest heartfelt condolences to the family and my IAM brothers and sisters on the loss of such a down to earth genuine good guy.”

-Marc Hovell (Local 1487, Districts 141 and 142) of Louisville, KY, passed away on April 8, 2020.
+Marc Hovell (Local 1487, Districts 141) of Louisville, KY, passed away on April 8, 2020.
 Hovell, 59, was in the Air National Guard and was a U.S. Air Force veteran.
 He worked for United Airlines as an aircraft mechanic instructor.
 Hovell was an avid karaoke singer who loved life.
 He is survived by his loving wife, three children and three step-children.
 “He made each day enjoyable and I loved to meet with him and family during the holidays,” wrote one coworker.
 “We lost a good one.”

 Lester James (Local 447, District 15) of Brooklyn, NY, passed away on April 16, 2020.
 James, 77, worked as a shuttle driver for Budget Rent a Car in his retirement after working at Domino Sugar Co. and at a Broadway condo earlier in life.
 He is remembered as a selfless and devoted family man, and an amazing father, husband and friend to those who crossed his path.
 He leaves behind his wife, Stephania, two daughters, four sons and numerous grand and great grandchildren.